Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
-Proven ability to work in an organisation and possess good communication skills.
+- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
+Proven ability to work in the team environment and has excellent communication skills.

 Education: